moznion/java-mysql-namelocker/README.md

 Note
 --

-Obtained lock will be release automatically when it escapes scope of try-with-resources, because `Locker` implements `AutoCloseable`.
+Obtained lock will be release automatically when it escapes scope of try-with-resources, because `NameLocker` implements `AutoCloseable`.

 See Also
 --